Advanced syntaxes#

 #

-This syntax allows writing formulas in Javascript.
+This syntax allows defining a property using Javascript.
 The code will be compiled as a function and executed in a restricted context.

 - if no